Behavior-based safety principles

 Give feedback

 Pointing out mistakes and wrongdoings is not going to help create an environment where workers feel comfortable enough to share their observations and take part in BBS.
 Providing positive reinforcement is also difficult to sustain and might now always bring results when implemented towards adults.
-This is why it’s important to make frequent observations and give feedback on what needs to be changed or improved as a result of your observations.
+This is why it’s important to make frequent observations and give feedback on what the observation entails.